 Though we’ve shown the chest area some love in this article, like anything in life, it’s all about balance, so make sure to dedicate just as much time exercising all kinds of muscle groups, to avoid muscular imbalances, injury, and postural issues down the line.

-Now you’ve got these two workouts in your proverbial pocket, why not start incorporating it into your regular 8fit workout routine to improve your all-around strength, performance, and everyday functional movements.
+Now you’ve got these two workouts in your proverbial pocket, start incorporating it into your regular 8fit workout routine to improve your all-around strength, performance, and everyday functional movements.
+Want to really get moving and challenge yourself?
+Have a look at our HIIT Training.